Mbed-TLS/mbedtls/docs/driver-only-builds.md

 This is possible when:

-- all ciphers and AEADs are accelerated;
+- all ciphers and AEADs are accelerated, or
 - no legacy module, either cipher or AEAD, is enabled.
 The only exception being CCM/GCM when key types are accelerated, as described in section [Partial acceleration for CCM/GCM](#partial-acceleration-for-CCM/GCM).